Limits of almost homogeneous spaces and their fundamental groups: Malcev theory

 Consider the following diagram.

-The first row of the diagram is the polynomial $Q_i$, while the second row is the polynomial $Q$.
-Commutativity of the diagram does not hold in general, but it holds in the limit, as the following proposition shows.
+The first row of the diagram is the polynomial $Q_n$, while the second row is the polynomial $Q$.
+Commutativity of the diagram does not hold in general, but it holds in the limit, as the following proposition (and its proof) shows. \begin{lemma} \rm For every $x,y \in \Omega$,